Judge: California's women on boards law is unconstitutional

 The conservative legal group Judicial Watch had challenged the law, claiming it was illegal to use taxpayer funds to enforce a law that violates the equal protection clause of the California Constitution by mandating a gender-based quota.

+The decision comes just over a month after another Los Angeles judge found that a California law mandating that corporations diversify their boards with members from certain racial, ethnic or LGBT groups was unconstitutional.

+The corporate diversity legislation was a sequel to the law requiring women on corporate boards.
+The judge in the previous case ruled in favor of Judicial Watch and the same plaintiffs without holding a trial.

-The law was on shaky ground from the get-go with a legislative analysis saying it could be difficult to defend and then-Gov. Jerry Brown saying he was signing it despite the potential for it to be overturned by a court.
-Brown said he signed the bill to send a message during the #MeToo era.
+The law voided Friday was on shaky ground from the get-go, with a legislative analysis saying it could be difficult to defend.
+Then-Gov. Jerry Brown signed it despite the potential for it to be overturned because he wanted to send a message during the #MeToo era.

+The Secretary of State’s office said 26% of publicly traded companies headquartered in California reported meeting the quota of women board members last year, according to a March report.

+Half of the 716 corporations that had been required to comply with the law didn’t file the disclosure statements.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.